w3c/wai-curricula/content/designer/widgets-and-interaction.md

 * provide clear and distinguishable names that allow to identify different types of user interface components
 * ensure that custom widgets have appropriate labels that describe their purpose
 * ensure that meaningful sequence and clear focus indicators for custom widgets are provided through the widget's lifetime
+* create designs that allow for mechanisms to pause, stop, and hide any moving, blinking, scrolling, auto-updating, and auto-playing content, such as animations, carousels, or auto-playing audio
 * create designs for custom widgets that support operation using the keyboard
 * define custom interaction patterns, such as where to place focus when a dialog is open or closed, and what the focus management should be within those dialogs
 * define mechanisms that allow users to obtain information about custom interaction patterns, such as specific keyboard shortcuts for applications and expected behavior of custom widgets